Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 - 78% say monitoring makes them trust their employer less

-- 43% have experienced invasive monitoring (constant screenshots, webcam recording)
+- 43% have experienced invasive monitoring (constant screenshots, keystroke logging)

 - 62% would consider leaving a job over invasive monitoring